 On Wall Street, conversations ebb and flow with each passing policy update.
 But AlphaSense trends revealed a more in-depth look at how conversations unfold across different industries, painting a more complete picture of how often different sectors discussed the trade war, and when.

 Let’s take a closer look:

-A thematic search in AlphaSense of the keyword trade war across all industries, over the last 18 months, pinpoints exactly when the phrase trade war started to be used more heavily across the board.
+A thematic search in AlphaSense of the keyword trade war across all industries, over the last two years, pinpoints exactly when the phrase trade war started to be used more heavily across the board.
 The first initial “spike” kicking off the trend appears the last week of February into early March 2018.
-Adjusting the Timeframe to focus on that particular week (Feb 27 – March 5), and further sorting by Relevance Score pinpoints the trigger – Trump’s initial steel and aluminum tariff announcement, which hit headlines on March 1, and spilled over into research and analysis for weeks to come.
+Adjusting the Timeframe to focus on that particular week (Feb 27 – March 5), and further sorting by Relevance Score pinpoints the trigger – Trump’s initial steel and aluminum tariff announcement, which hit headlines on March 1, 2018 and spilled over into research and analysis for weeks to come.

 U.S.-China trade war trends by industry